Paley-Wiener theorems for a p-adic spherical variety: Bundles over tori

 \subsection{Bundles with flat connections over complex tori}

 Let $T$ be a complex algebraic torus, and let $V$ be a finite-dimensional complex vector space.
 Let $\Gamma\subset T$ be a finite subgroup, and let $\rho:\Gamma\to \GL(V)$ be a representation.
-Thus, $\Gamma$ acts on the total space of the vector bundle $T\times V$, and the quotient is a vector bundle over the quotient torus $Y=T/\Gamma$.
-In algebro-geometric language, one defines this vector bundle as the sheaf of $\Gamma$-invariant sections of $T\times V$, which a priori is just an \emph{\'etale sheaf} because it is not immediately clear that there are enough such sections on Zariski open subsets.
+Thus, $\Gamma$ acts on the total space of the vector bundle $T\times V$, and the quotient $V_\rho$ is a vector bundle over the quotient torus $Y=T/\Gamma$.

-This will actually not be an issue: the representation $\rho$ always extends to a complex algebraic homomorphism $\tilde\rho: T \to \GL(V)$: it decomposes into a finite sum of characters of $\Gamma$, and every character of $\Gamma$ extends to a complex algebraic character of $T$ (one can choose coordinates $T=(\CC^\times)^n$ and then induce the character to a character of a finite subgroup generated by ``coordinate subgroups'' -- the induced representation decomposes again to a finite sum of characters).
-Then, the quotient vector bundle with total space $(T\times V)/\Gamma$ is trivializable: once we choose a basis $(v_1,\dots,v_n)$ of $V$, the trivialization is given by the sections: $(t, v_i(t))$, where $v_i(t) = \tilde\rho(t)v_i$.
+By the following argument, one can see that this vector bundle is trivializable; however, we will not fix such a trivialization.
+The representation $\rho$ always extends to a complex algebraic homomorphism $\tilde\rho: T \to \GL(V)$.
+Indeed, $\rho$ decomposes into a finite sum of characters of $\Gamma$; viewing $\Gamma$ as the points of a finite algebraic group, each character is algebraic.
+The coordinate ring $\CC[T]$ of $T$, which is spanned by its characters, surjects onto the coordinate ring of $\Gamma$, and hence for every character $\chi$ of $\Gamma$, the $(\Gamma,\chi)$-equivariant part of $\CC[T]$ is non-zero.
+Thus, $\chi$ extends to a complex algebraic character of $T$, and $\rho$ extends to $\tilde\rho$.
+Then, once we choose a basis $(v_1,\dots,v_n)$ of $V$, the trivialization of the bundle $V_\rho$ is given by the sections: $(t, v_i(t))$, where $v_i(t) = \tilde\rho(t)v_i$.

-In our setting we will apply this to $T=\hat X^\ab_\CC$, $T/\Gamma=$a connected component of $\hat X^\disc_\CC$ (and the corresponding tori for ``boundary degenerations'' -- see \S \ref{sec:coinvariants} for the definitions).
+In this paper, we will apply this construction to $T=\hat X^\unr_\CC$, $T/\Gamma=$a connected component of $\hat X^\disc_\CC$ (and the corresponding tori for ``boundary degenerations'' --- see \S \ref{sec:coinvariants} for the definitions).
 The vector bundle will come from certain spaces of coinvariants of $\mathcal S(X)$.

-Now we want to endow this quotient vector bundle with a flat connection, hence an action (on its sections) of the ring $\mathcal D(Y)$ of differential operators on $Y=T/\Gamma$.
+We want to endow the vector bundle $V_\rho$ with a flat connection, hence an action (on its sections) of the ring $\mathcal D(Y)$ of differential operators on $Y=T/\Gamma$.
 There are two obvious choices for doing that: One is to choose a trivialization by sections $v_i(t)$ as before and require that the $v_i(t)$'s are flat sections;

 this is \emph{not} the action that we will use.
 Rather, we consider the natural connection on the trivial vector bundle $T\times V$: